-- (a) The operator shall, at a minimum, conduct the following mechanical integrity testing on each gas storage well and every other well that penetrates the gas storage reservoir of the operator's underground gas storage project, with the exception of wells that have been plugged and abandoned in accordance with Public Resources Code section 3208: - (1) A temperature and noise log shall be conducted at least annually to ensure integrity.
+(a) The operator shall, at a minimum, conduct the following mechanical integrity testing on each gas storage well and every other well that penetrates the gas storage reservoir of the operator's underground gas storage project, with the exception of wells that have been plugged and abandoned in accordance with Public Resources Code section 3208:

+(1) A temperature and noise log shall be conducted at least annually to ensure integrity.
 Logging shall include a repeat section of no less than 200 feet, preferably across intervals where anomalies are present.
-All anomalies identified If an anomaly is identified that indicates a possible loss of or threat to the mechanical integrity of the well, then the operator shall be immediately reported report the anomaly to the appropriate district office and explained to the Division's satisfaction.
-If the operator is unable to explain any anomaly to the Division's satisfaction, then the well shall not be used for injection or withdrawal without subsequent approval from the Division. - (2) A casing wall thickness inspection to estimate internal and external corrosion, employing such methods as magnetic flux and or ultrasonic technologies, shall be performed at least once least every 24 months to determine if there are possible issues with casing integrity.
+If an anomaly is identified that indicates a possible loss of or threat to the mechanical integrity of the well, then the operator shall immediately report the anomaly to the appropriate district office.
+If the operator is unable to explain any anomaly, then the well shall not be used for injection or withdrawal without subsequent approval from the Division.

+(2) A casing wall thickness inspection to estimate internal and external corrosion, employing such methods as magnetic flux or ultrasonic technologies, shall be performed at least once every 24 months to determine if there are possible issues with casing integrity.
 Logging shall include a repeat section of no less than 200 feet, preferably across intervals where anomalies are present.
 The results shall be compared against prior results and any other available data to determine the corrosion rate.
-If the casing wall thickness inspection indicate that within the next 24 months thinning of the casing will diminish the casing's ability to contain 115 percent of the well's maximum allowable operating pressure utilizing Barlow's equation or another method acceptable to the Division, then the well shall be remediated and shall not be used for injection or withdrawal without subsequent approval from the Division.
-The Division may approve a less frequent casing wall thickness inspection schedule for a well if the operator demonstrates to the Division's satisfaction that the well's corrosion rate is low enough that biennial inspection is not necessary. - (3) A pressure test of the production casing shall be conducted at least once every 24 months.
-If injection in the gas storage well is through tubing and packer, then the pressure test shall be of the casing-tubing annulus of the well.
-Pressure tests shall be conducted at a pressure at least as high as 115 percent of the maximum operating pressure.
-Pressure testing shall be conducted with liquid unless the Division approves pressure testing with gas.
-The pressure test shall be for one hour.
-A pressure test is successful if during the final thirty minutes of continuous pressure testing the pressure gauge does not show more than a 10 percent overall decline in pressure-from the initial pressure and if during the final five minutes of continuous pressure testing the pressure gauge does not show more than an average of 0.075 percent decrease in pressure per minute.
-The Division may modify the testing parameters on a case by case basis if, in the Division's judgement, the modification is necessary to ensure an effective test of the integrity of the casing.
-If a pressure test is not successful, then the well shall not be used for injection or withdrawal without subsequent approval from the Division.
-The Division may approve a less frequent pressure testing schedule for a well if the operator demonstrates to the Division's satisfaction that other measures to ensure the integrity of the well warrant less frequent pressure testing.
+If the casing wall thickness inspection indicates that within the next 24 months thinning of the casing will diminish the casing's ability to contain 115 percent of the well's maximum allowable operating pressure utilizing Barlow's equation or another, similarly effective method, then the well shall be remediated and shall not be used for injection or withdrawal without subsequent approval from the Division.
+The Division may approve a less frequent casing wall thickness inspection schedule for a well if the operator demonstrates that the well's corrosion rate is low enough that biennial inspection is not necessary.